firefox-devtools/debugger/docs/issues.md

 3. Current work is included in 2 week sprint milestones
 4. The [roadmap] document is updated at the beginning of every sprint, with our current progress and realistic expectations.

+#### What is a triaged issue?

+When triaging, you can think of the following description as a guide: a triaged issue is:

+* no more than 6 weeks old
+* in line with the goals of the debugger
+* a single bigger issue that is still manageable
+  *or* a set of smaller issues around a shippable goal (for example, transition the code base to JSX from `dom.div` syntax)
+* labelled (see [Labels](#labels) for more info)
+* ready to be worked on,
+  *or* has a request for more information
+  *or* has a clear next step

+An issue that does not fullfill those traits should probably be moved to one of the boards and closed.

 ### Issue Organization